DGuhr/keycloak-spicedb-eventlistener/README.md

 Inspired by [this](https://github.com/embesozzi/keycloak-openfga-event-listener) implementation for openFGA

+:warning::warning::warning:
 **warning**
 This is a highly experimental WIP PoC for now, so use at your own risk and definitely nowhere near production.
-It may likely be that it gets abandoned shortly. :warning:
+It may likely be that it gets abandoned shortly. :warning: :warning: :warning:

 # try it out: